immunitastx/coding_exercise_TCGA_infiltration/README.md

 plot the absolute infiltration level for B_cells, T_cells, NK_cells, Monocytes, Macrophages, DCs across different EGFR mutants for LUAD.

-Use a notebook either with Rmarkdown or Jupyter notebook document how you performed the analysis.
+Use a notebook either with Rmarkdown or Jupyter notebook; document how you performed the analysis.